Rosacea on white skin

 Anyone can develop rosacea.
 But you may be more likely to develop it if you:

-- Are a woman
+- Are female

 - Are over age 30